-The only thing I did wrong with this meal is to not also serve it with mojitos.
+The only thing I did wrong with this meal is to not also serve it with actual mojito cocktails.
 I feel like that was a pretty big faux pas on my part.
-But don’t worry, I dined on my swordfish with a White Claw hard seltzer, which is pretty much my (and everybody else’s) new favorite drink of the summer.
+But don't worry, I dined on my grilled swordfish with a White Claw hard seltzer, which is pretty much my (and everybody else's) new favorite drink of the summer.

 I probably say this every time I make any type of seafood, but I never really understand why people are so afraid of it.
 Since fish is usually best served simple, it doesn't really require a lot of frills and can be served quickly and easily.
 Plus, when you grill it, you can keep any "fishy" smells outdoors, if that's what you're afraid of!

 I hope that August brings with it a million more grilling days.
 Or at least 31.
-I’m going to spend my time focused on how much more of summer we have to enjoy rather than the fact that it’s beginning to fade.
+I'm going to spend my time focused on how much more of summer we have to enjoy (and eating more grilled mojito swordfish) rather than the fact that it's beginning to fade.

 - 1 Tbsp olive oil

 - Salt and pepper

 - 1 Tbsp. freshly lime juice